sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 8. Corrected Question

-**Since the NGINX Ingress Controller is being deprecated in some Azure scenarios, what would you use instead?**
+# 8. **Since the NGINX Ingress Controller is being deprecated in some Azure scenarios, what would you use instead?**

 ## Interview Ready Answer